abhinavnatarajan/Xfeed/README.md

 Xfeed is audio processing software for improving the experience of listening to stereo music on headphones through crossfeed.
 It is available as a 64-bit cross-platform VST3 plugin, or as a standalone 64-bit program for Windows 10 and above.

 ## Installation
 There are multiple ways of using Xfeed.
+Dowload the VST3 plugin and/or Windows executable from the assets folder of the [latest release](https://github.com/abhinavnatarajan/Xfeed/releases).
 1. To use the VST3 plugin, copy `Xfeed.vst3` into your VST3 folder.

     * On Windows this is usually `C:\Program Files\Common Files\VST3`.
     * On Mac OS there are two folders for VST3 plugins, one for the current user `~/Library/Audio/Plug-Ins/VST3`, and a systemwide folder `Macintosh HD/Library/Audio/Plug-Ins/VST3`.

    The VST3 plugin is meant primarily for use inside a digital audio workstation, but can also be used for all system audio via any lightweight VST host program that is capable of running VST3 plugins.
 More instructions are provided below.

 2. To use the standalone version on Windows, Xfeed must be able to access system audio.
 To do this, install software such as [VB-Cable](https://vb-audio.com/Cable/index.htm) or [JACK](https://jackaudio.org/) and use them to set up a virtual audio input/audio output pair.
 Use the virtual output as your system audio playback device.
 Then simply place `Xfeed.exe` anywhere you like and run it.
 Use the options menu in Xfeed to choose the virtual audio input as the audio source, and set your headphone device as the audio output.

 3. Rolling your own: you could also compile Xfeed yourself.
 There are a few reasons why you may want to do this: